rlim066/SC1015-Data-Science-AI-Final-Submission/README.md

 ## Lessons Learnt
 1. Combining Datasets and cleaning them using python and excel formulas.
 2. Learnt how to use Dummy Coding to do linear regression using categorical variables.
-3. We learnt how to predict variabkles using Random Forest Regression Model.
+3. Learnt how to predict variables using Random Forest Regression Model.
-4. Collaborating using GitHub.
+4. Learnt how to collaborate using GitHub.

 ## References